Smart cities 2.0: what works today

 Of course, not every city has reached that point yet.
 From a practical, hardware-based point of view, I want to share how far we’ve come in cities from Hoboken to Gerona, from Malaga to Melbourne, from Salamanca to Sydney… but particularly in Europe where the smart cities movement has its roots.

 In the first wave of smart cities, starting around 2009, mayors and city managers were excited about adopting sensor technology.
 It was what they had been dreaming of to monitor air quality, traffic, noise.
 Sensors would help manage services, to improve, and modernize urban areas.
-Municipalities listened carefully to the many Smart City advantages, and cost reduction was a big driver.
+Municipalities listened carefully to the many smart city advantages, and cost reduction was a big driver.
 And so calls for bids were issued, and won.
 Contracts were signed, the first pilots and projects were launched, and then… reality set in.

 Early on, the challenges came from understanding the limits of technology — sensor placement, over-the-air programming, how to deal with mobile and moving networks to track trams and buses, or the eternal trade-off between real-time data monitoring and power consumption.
 The biggest challenges had nothing to do with technology.
 I remember when an elderly lady stopped to ask our engineers what all those black boxes on the streetlights were for, and if they were paid for with taxpayer money.
 Another time, a city employee actually came down to the street and blocked our installation because he thought it was unsafe.
 It turned out no one had told him what was going on.
 As engineers it took us a while to realize this was not a technical discussion, but a political one.